+Rosemount Lifelong Learning grew out of a parents' group in the basement of a block of flats in Royston in 1978.
 Save the Children developed Rosemount in 1991 offering a nursery and vocational courses for mothers who wanted to return to work.
 In 1993, Rosemount moved into the Millburn Centre, an old school building that had been completely redeveloped by a new community organisation, Rosemount Development Trust.

 In 2000, Glasgow City Council began to house asylum seekers in flats in Sighthill, Royston and Red Road, and Rosemount responded to the needs of this new group by offering women's support groups, childcare and English classes.
-Fifteen years later, asylum seekers and refugees are involved at all levels of Rosemount, including as members of the Board of Directors.
+Over twenty years later, asylum seekers and refugees are involved at all levels of Rosemount, including as members of the Board of Directors.

 In 2007 the organisation took a shift towards supporting young parents and their children through various programmes.
 We developed the Family Links service, which supports children and parents affected by problems related to drug and alcohol misuse.
 We also started to deliver various courses including adult literacy, and employability programmes.

 We have been involved in several academic research projects, which have examined the effectiveness of our work.
 In 2010, in partnership with University of Glasgow, we published a project concluding that Rosemount's learning services achieved significant impacts in terms of employability and integration.

 In 2012 Rosemount Lifelong Learning was granted £1.1 million by the Big Lottery Fund to build a Learning & Event Space.
 The grant was part of BIG's Our Place programme which aimed to make increased investment in five areas of Scotland - one of which was Royston.